-- 1. developing and reviewing the Company's policies and practices on corporate governance; - 2. reviewing and monitoring the training and continuous professional development of Directors and senior management; - 3. reviewing and monitoring the Company's policies and practices on compliance with legal and regulatory requirements; - 4. developing, reviewing and monitoring the code of conduct and compliance manual (if any) applicable to employees and Directors; and - 5. reviewing the Company's compliance with the CG Code and disclosure in the Corporate Governance Report.
+- 1. developing and reviewing the Company's policies and practices on corporate governance and making recommendations to the Board; - 2. reviewing and monitoring the training and continuous professional development of Directors and senior management; - 3. reviewing and monitoring the Company's policies and practices on compliance with legal and regulatory requirements; - 4. developing, reviewing and monitoring the code of conduct and compliance manual (if any) applicable to employees and Directors; and - 5. reviewing the Company's compliance with the CG Code and disclosure in the Corporate Governance Report.